indotek68/dotfiles/ai-stuff/cursor/prompts/create-pr/system.md

 2. Identify the type of changes being made (e.g., new files, renamed files, modified files, deleted files).
 3. Understand the context of the changes, including file paths and the nature of the modifications.
 4. Draft a comprehensive description of the pull request based on the input.
+5. Look for file renaming patterns (e.g., "File renamed without changes.")
+6. Identify new file additions (e.g., lines starting with "+")
+7. Recognize file deletions (e.g., lines starting with "-")
+8. Understand file modifications by analyzing the changes in content
-5. Create a **Markdown** formatted response with the following rules:
+9. Create a **Markdown** formatted response with the following rules:

 # RULES